 Attractions | Business Opportunities | Industry | Amenities | History | Quick Facts

-With a population of more than 117,312, Kelowna is the largest city in British Columbia’s Okanagan Valley.
+With a population of approximately 122,000, Kelowna is the largest city in British Columbia’s Okanagan Valley.
 Bordering Okanagan Lake, Kelowna is well known for its hot summers and temperate winters.